amunategui/amunategui.github.io/_posts/2014-10-18-blending-models.md

 ```
 ## Area under the curve: 0.99
 ```
 It gives a fairly strong **AUC** score of 0.99 (remember that 0.5 is random and 1 is perfect).
-Hard to beleive we can improve this score using an ensemble of models...
+Hard to believe we can improve this score using an ensemble of models...
 <BR><BR>
 **Ensembles**